Holic75/KingmakerRebalance/README.md

 - Archaelogist receives rogue talents at level 4, 8, 12, 16 and 20,
 - Polymorphs and size changes are no longer stackable,
 - Monks can now stagger opponents at level 12, blind at level 16 and paralyze at level 20 with stunning fists,
-- Master Hunter ranger capstone works as standard action attack raher than a buff.
+- Master Hunter ranger capstone works as standard action attack raher than a buff,
+- Optionally makes all rake (like last 2 smilodon claw attacks) and similar attacks secondary, i.e. they receive -5 penalty (reduced to -2 with multiattack).
+This is not a pnp-accurate fix, but since rake normally works only on grappled opponents it seems to make sense,
+- all Animal Companions/Eidolons receive multiattack at appropriate levels.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,